 It is important to note that base rent stratification does not create economic displacement of current residents.
-It is implemented upon unit turnover.
-Full implementation could take a number of years to achieve.
+It is implemented upon unit turnover, and full implementation could take several years to achieve.

-Rent Stratification is a long term plan for sustainability.
+Rent Stratification is a long-term plan for sustainability.
 It is the key to ensuring that all areas of a property's operations and capital replacements remain on schedule.
-The goal of stratifying base rents is to generate the highest possible revenue to maintain the property in its highest and best possible physical condition while continuing to fulfill its mission of providing affordable housing to all eligible applicant's income levels within the community.
+The goal of stratifying base rents is to generate the highest possible revenue to maintain the property in its highest and best possible physical condition while continuing to fulfill its mission of providing affordable housing to all eligible applicants' income levels within the community.

-Further, stratifying rents assists the property in continuing to operate independently and eliminate the need for external funds such as state or federal rental subsidy, state grants and loan financing.
-Stratification is a way to assign rent and applicant income target levels within an SSHP property of up to 80% of the Area Median Income (AMI) to maximize its revenue.
-The percentage of AMI is dictated by the program under which the property operates.
+Further, stratifying rents assists the property in continuing to operate independently and eliminates the need for external funds such as state or federal rental subsidies, state grants, and loan financing.
+Stratification is a way to assign rent and applicant income target levels up to 80% of the Area Median Income (AMI) to maximize its revenue.
+The percentage of AMI is dictated by the SSHP program under which the property operates.